stellar/stellar-cli/FULL_HELP_DOCS.md

   Possible values: `true`, `false`

 * `--config-dir <CONFIG_DIR>` — Location of config directory, default is "."
+* `--check` — Check with user before signature.
+Eventually this will be replaced with `--yes`, which does the opposite and will force a check without --yes

+  Possible values: `true`, `false`

 * `--fee <FEE>` — fee amount for transaction, in stroops.
 1 stroop = 0.0000001 xlm

   Default value: `100`